learnwell/learnwell.github.io/_posts/2018-12-24-near-perfect-note-taking-app.md

 Sure it stung at first to purchase from iOS app store for roughly 10 bucks and then again from mac app store ...
 BUT then I realized ... *HEY!* At least its not a subscription, rather it is a **one-time-cost** ... also its developers deserve the payment for their monumental efforts to bring this to life.</details>

-I can use screen recording on iPad to create awesome tutorials as I talk and scribble on that can be edited with `Splice` and places on YouTube.
-All at no added cost to me!
+I can use screen recording on iPad to create awesome tutorials as I talk and scribble on pre-prepared content.
+This can be then easily edited via `Splice` and placed on YouTube, at no added cost to me!

 ## Con(s)